manateelazycat/awesome-tray/README.md

 - `mode-name`: Show major mode name.
 - `rvm`: Show Ruby version information given by `rvm-prompt`.
 - `battery`: Show battery status.
+- `input-method`: Show input method status.
+- `buffer-read-only`: Show read only status.
+- `which-class`: Show which class belong to status.
+- `which-func`: Show which function belong to status.

 ## Create a Module
 Let's create a module that says hello to you.
 With a module you need: